Buy to let mortgage deals are used by people who want to generate an income from the property they intend to buy, rather than live in it.

 Buy to let mortgages differ from residential mortgages in three main ways:

 Rent Potential - whether or not you will be offered a mortgage is assessed on the potential rental income from a property rather than your own personal income

-A wide range of buy to let mortgages are currently available, subject to the above restrictions.
+A wide range of buy to let mortgages and mortgages for landlords are currently available, subject to the above restrictions.
 Options include fixed rate, discount, tracker and variable rates: see our guide, Fixed, Tracker or Discount Mortgage? for more information on the benefits of each type.

 What are the best buy to let mortgages?